 Do Antimicrobial Gym Clothes Actually Work?

-Antimicrobial gym clothes use silver ions, copper particles, or synthetic treatments to inhibit bacteria growth by 90% or more.
-For moderate sweaters, they significantly reduce odor between washes.
-However, heavy sweaters during intense training sessions will still need to wash these garments regularly, though they'll smell noticeably better than standard fabrics.
+Antimicrobial gym clothes use silver ions, copper particles, or synthetic treatments to significantly inhibit bacteria growth.
+For moderate sweaters, they can meaningfully reduce odor between washes.
+However, heavy sweaters during intense training sessions will still need to wash these garments regularly, though they tend to smell noticeably better than standard fabrics.

 The technology works by disrupting bacterial cell walls before they can multiply and create the compounds that cause gym clothes odor.
-But understanding the limitations helps set realistic expectations.
+Understanding the limitations, though, helps set realistic expectations.

 How Antimicrobial Fabric Technology Works